Princess Kasune: Biography

 In 2016, she was elected as a member of the National Assembly of Zambia for the constituency of Keembe, as a member of the United Party for National Development.
 As one of her earliest acts in the Assembly, she announced she had been living with HIV since 1997 - the first assembly member to declare their HIV status.
+She was re-elected for Keembe constituency in 2021.

+On 25 September 2023, Princess Kasune was appointed Minister of Central Province by President Hakainde Hichilema (replacing Credo Nanjuwa, who was appointed as the Minister of Southern Province) and on 5 June 2024, Kasune was appointed as the county's first ever female Minister of Justice, replacing Mulambo Haimbe, who was transferred to the Ministry of Foreign Affairs and International Cooperation.

-Princess Kasune's biography on the National Assembly of Zambia's website states that she has a master's degree in divinity, and a Masters in Non-Profit Administration.
+Princess Kasune has a master's degree in divinity, and a Masters in Non-Profit Administration.